opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 * Asynchronous execution capability for handling long-running workflows in the background (when `async=true`)
 * Built-in MCP client functionality allowing connections to multiple MCP servers
 * Standardized tool communication through function calling
-* Support for custom prompts, enabling specialization for specific use cases such as Observability Agent or Research Agent (using WebSearchTool)
+* Support for custom prompts, enabling specialization for specific use cases such as building an observability agent or research agent (using the WebSearchTool)

 The following diagram illustrates the execution flow of the plan-execute-reflect agent.